hanowell/uwsoc533a/docs/01_concepts-and-measures.md

 **DEMOGRAPHY & DATA SCIENCE**

 ### The use and misuse of the term "cohort" in the corporate world

+### Teach your boss the difference between age, period, and rate ASAP
 :::

 ## Probabilities of occurrence of events